Antanas Jaroševičius: Later life

 During the Holocaust in Lithuania, Jaroševičius hid Esfira Gutmanaitė, a young Jewish woman, on his farm from fall 1941 to fall 1943.
 For this, he was posthumously awarded the Life Saving Cross by the President of Lithuania in 2016.
 His son and adopted son died serving in the Red Army in 1945.
 Jaroševičius traveled on foot to Latvia and paid large sums of money to have his son's grave exhumed so he could see for himself that it was indeed his son buried there.
 His farm was nationalized by a Soviet kolkhoz leaving the elderly artist with an orchard and a small plot of arable land.
-Suffering from glaucoma, Jaroševičius died in poverty and obscurity in 1956.
+Affected by glaucoma, Jaroševičius died in poverty and obscurity in 1956.

 His widow donated his archives to the Lithuanian National Museum of Art which organized exhibitions dedicated to Jaroševičius in 1970 and 1990 and published a catalog of his works in 1990.
 The Lithuanian National Museum of Art has about 200 of his works.
 His other works are held by the M. K. Čiurlionis National Art Museum.
 The gymnasium in Giedraičiai was renamed in his honor in 1990.